As we prepare for our second live session, there are content areas for you to explore.

 Review from Live Session 1

-Watch Social Discipline and Continuum Review (7:34) and read this excerpt* from Restorative Circles in Schools.
+Watch Review of Engagement Window and Restorative Practices Continuum Review (4:28) and read this excerpt* from Restorative Circles in Schools.

 As you are watching and reading, consider the following questions:

-• What are situations or stressors that may keep you out of the with box?
+• What are situations or stressors that may keep you out of the WITH box when doing circles or other practices?

 Watch A Story about RP in a School (7:13).
 As you are watching, consider the following questions: